vlstill/tedi/results.md

 *   \fcite{SRB14CSDR}

-    This paper shows that directing search of explicit-state model checker to first explore runs with low number of context switches can improve performance of the verifier as well as improve the counterexamples.
+    This paper shows that directing search of an explicit-state model checker to first explore runs with low number of context switches can improve performance of the verifier as well as the counterexamples.
     I have made implementation and evaluation for this paper as well as written part of the text.
     I have also presented this paper on the MEMICS 2014 conference.
      \medskip